hsnlab/escape/escape/doc/source/index.rst

 -----------------

-1. Download one of pre-build Ubuntu LTS VM image, create one in your preferred VM manager or just use the default Docker image.
+1. Download one of pre-build Ubuntu LTS VM image, create one in your preferred VM manager or just use the default Docker image of Ubuntu.

 2. Create the ``~/.ssh`` folder in your environment and copy your private RSA key you have given on the *GitLab* site, with the name ``id_rsa``.
 If you use a VM image then the following commands can be used to copy your RSA key from your host:

   .. code-block:: bash